mayank8aug/react-image-data-capture/README.md

 ## Examples

-To play around with the component, try these interactive sample apps
+To play around with the component, try these interactive sample apps.
+This will also help to understand how to mount/unmount the component to control the track streaming.

 [CodeSandbox](https://codesandbox.io/s/react-image-data-capture-5cc5z)